termik88/final_projects_ml/computer_vision/README.md

 =====================================================
 ## Training WGAN.

-[Task 2](https://github.com/termik88/projects_ml/blob/main/computer_vision/project_2.ipynb): The goal of this assignment is to implement the training procedure of Wasserstein Generative Adversarial Network (WGAN) on the Fashion MNIST dataset.
+[Task 2](https://github.com/termik88/projects_ml/blob/main/computer_vision/project_2.ipynb): The goal of this assignment is to implement the training procedure of Wasserstein Generative Adversarial Network (WGAN).

 ### Libraries and Technologies::